-The focus of this unit is on some of the major dramatic changes that occurred during the past century, with a focus on World War I and the Pacific theatre of World War II.
+Students focus on some of the major dramatic changes that occurred during the past century, with a focus on World War I and the Pacific theatre of World War II.

 Students explore these events through the lenses of Culture, Conflict and Change.